Program TypeProject Assistance

 Who Can Apply

-- Be based in British Columbia and offer programming in B.C.
+- Be based in British Columbia and offer ongoing programming activity in B.C.

-- Be a professional media arts organization registered as a non-profit society in good standing in the Province of British Columbia for at least one year.
+- Be a professional media arts organization registered and in good standing as a non-profit society in the Province of British Columbia for at least one year;

 - Have operated and offered public programming for a minimum of one year.